 In addition, here are some basic but essential guidelines for doing blog commenting:

 - Don’t spam by dropping links in your comment, or by writing self-promotional crap.

-- Always check back to see if the author has responded with any questions so that you can answer them and keep the conversation flowing.
+- Always check back to see if the author has responded to any questions so that you can answer them and keep the conversation flowing.

 Recommended Reading: 19 Types Of Blog Posts Proven To Drive Comments, Social Shares And Engagement